-Curtains Clause (or “every little character counts in a videogame contract”)
+Curtains Clauses (or “every little character counts in a videogame contract”)

 This morning I signed a contract.